 Let's Talk Birria Ingredients

-Beef Chuck Roast– I’ve mostly seen the birria made with beef but you can definitely swap it out for a different protein.
-When I looked into it further I learned that traditionally it is made with goat but beef is way easier to find everywhere.
+Beef Chuck Roast- Beef Chuck Roast- I've mostly seen birria made with beef but you can definitely swap it out for a different protein or combination of proteins like stew meat, beef shank, or short ribs.
+When I looked into it further I learned that traditional birria is made with goat meat but beef is way easier to find at your local grocery store.
 You can also use chicken, pork, or lamb.

-Dried Chiles– In this recipe I use four different chiles.
-There is Ancho, Pasilla, Guajillo and Chile de Árbol.
-The chile with the most heat is the chile de árbol so if you don’t want it too spicy, I would use less of those.
-I had to find them at a latin supermarket because they did not have them at my general supermarket.
-If you do not find them in yours or don’t have a latin supermarket near you, you can always find them on Amazon.
+Dried Chiles- In this recipe I use four different chiles.
+There is Ancho Chiles, Pasilla, Guajillo Chiles and Chile de Árbol.
+The chile with the most heat is the chile de árbol so if you don't want it too spicy, I would use less of those.
+I had to find dried chilies at a latin supermarket because they did not have them at my general supermarket.
+If you do not find them in yours or don't have a latin supermarket near you, you can always find them on Amazon.
 Here are some below.

-Tortillas– The tortillas are traditionally made with corn but it’s actually up to you which you would like.
-I know some people don’t like corn and use flour.
-I’ve used both so I can safely say they both work fine.
+Tortillas- The tortillas are traditionally made with corn but it's actually up to you which you would like.
+I know some people don't like corn and use flour tortillas.
+I've used both so I can safely say they both work fine.

 Cheese- A popular cheese used for the tacos is Oaxaca cheese which originates in Mexico.
 It's like a Monterey Jack but feels like a mozzarella.
 I use mozzarella in this recipe because it's usually always on hand and gives a good cheese pull.
 You can also use Monterey Jack if you prefer that, it's really up to you to customize.

 Let's make some Birria de Res!